The Color-Coded Copy Hack For Finding Words That Convert

 Reds want what they want and they want it yesterday.
 When you’re writing an email with Reds in mind, make it easy for them to get the gist in a few seconds.

-As a Red myself, even when people personally email me, I sometimes struggle to slow down and read the whole thing.
+As a Red myself, even when people personally email me, I sometimes struggle to slow down and read all the way through.
 I have to say to myself, “Okay Tarzan, focus.
 This is important.
 Read the whole thing.”

 Reds want to know the whole story in under three seconds, so for Reds, keep your emails short and punchy.
 Or, if you need to write a long email with a lot of detail (for the other colors—wait for it), do a TL;DR at the beginning or the end (Too Long; Didn’t Read), and give them the bare bones.